A Mental Health Regime During a Pandemic

 2. Educate your community, friends, and families:

 Look for a charitable organization to donate food or money to vulnerable individuals in your community.
-The United Nations Foundation and the Swiss Philanthropy Foundation launched COVID19 response fund.
+There are many charities designed to help areas hard hit by COVID19.

 5. Exercise compassion for yourself: